dilnoza92/plumed_grids/README.md

 Integrals
 ---

-It is always assume that what is stored in the grid is -ln U, so that to integrate we take e^(-U) of the values stored.
+It is always assumed that what is stored in the grid is -ln U, so that to integrate we take e^(-U) of the values stored and then return -log of that integral.
+So, if units are in energy in kT, we integrate the probability.

 Regions